Scholarship Objective and Criteria

 Attn: Sharon Marcone

-Each scholarship will be awarded based on review of the applicant’s academic performance, financial need, community involvement and extra-curricular activities.
+Each scholarship will be awarded for the 2014-2015 school year based on review of the applicant’s academic performance, financial need, community involvement and extra-curricular activities.
 In addition, we evaluate an applicant's essay based on originality and content.

 Each student must complete the application as well as meet the following requirements: